webpagine/pagine/README.md

 > Set the `--public` under `/tmp` is recommended to reduce hard disk writes.

 Since v2.1.0, the server provides a WebSocket interface at `/ws` to provide event monitoring for the client, such as page updates.

+> [!CAUTION]
+> Exposing your Pagine server to the public network might be risky!
+> You should deploy your final pages via static page services.

 ## Structure